KevinTyb/Heart-Disease-Predictor/README.md

 ## Overview

-This project is part of a university assignment and serves as a demonstration of using machine learning for binary classification.
+This is a personal project and serves as a demonstration of using machine learning for binary classification.
 Several machine learning algorithms, including Logistic Regression, Random Forest, K-Nearest Neighbors, and Decision Tree, were applied to predict heart disease.

 ## Dataset